 So here's my point (finally)--if you're going to employ creativity to come up with a new timeline for the Trek universe, why not just employ that creativity in staying within the boundaries of the original canon?
 If you're going to go through all the trouble of getting yourself out of all that hard work fitting your ideas into a bigger framework, at least give us something that's worthy of what Trek HAS done right over the years.
 Make it smart.
 Make it something we can believe in.
 Don't feed us the fruits of your laziness.
 These writers have got dream jobs with the entire Trek universe in their control to do with as they please.
 I think they owed it to the legacy, the fans and the Great Bird to act like the heroes in the original series and DO A GOOD JOB.
 They didn't with this film, and I think in time this will become obvious the more people watch it.

-http://www.startreknewvoyages.com/) series.
+The only ones who were doing it right were those dudes with their New Voyages (http://www.startreknewvoyages.com/) series.
 Aided by such Trek greats as writer DC Fontana, Walter Koenig, George Takei and Gene Rodenberry Jr, this is where the Trek universe should have gone.
 Those unpaid writers and artists had no problem working within the framework of the original canon.
 In fact they built upon the original canon with a passion and love for the original show that the writers of TNG and this stupid movie could not muster.
 Why Paramount didn't just hand the New Voyages crew the keys to the franchise and go low budget is anyone's guess.
 Despite the rubber-suited aliens, cheap sets, Shatner's overacting and the sometimes-shitty scripts, Star Trek TOS raised the bar for science fiction.
 It's a fact that Rodenberry tried hard to get good scripts on the show, that his goal was to bring good sci-fi adventure onto the small screen.
 Besides the Twilight Zone, there are few shows that have had as large an impact on the sci-fi genre.
 It bred a movement that created a market for Star Wars and all that came after it.

 This new Star Trek movie lowers the bar that TOS raised.
 With it's massive popularity, it lowers expectations of what high quality sci-fi should look like.
 And it makes it cool to be a Trekkie if you aren't a Trek geek.
 The '09 Trek has successfully completed the job that the Sci-Fi Channel set out to do years ago-dumb down the genre so it's more marketable.
 Less talented writers can't demand the big pay that talented writers can.
 They lower the bar without being told to and they don't make the audience think (which is dangerous to consumer culture).
 They don't challenge their perspective of the universe (also dangerous to consumer culture).
 They don't bring in any new ideas to those minds in the seats.
 All these new writers have done is produce yet another tale of vengeance and firepower, of crystal clear good versus obvious evil.
 They've given us the same thing that's already been done a hundred times, only with different names and better special effects.
 Forget all those high-minded ideals from the sixties about conquering our savage nature that Gene Rodenberry tried to express.
 They're not relevant anymore.
 We're at war again, and this time nobody's listening to the hippies.